 The Continuous War Train is 3D animation by Ken Rinaldo, which is about the US’s obsession with military power, a central part of our economy.
 The dominance of our military-industrial complexes and our violent entertainment film industry are all used to sell and support the recruitment of young boys and girls to believe violence is a solution to political disagreements.

-The continuous war train elements are interspersed with actual footage of how companies sell military goods, with 3D animation allusions to contemporary film superheroes, historical footage of WWII, and eventually actual war footage of current wars on our planet.
-The soundtrack underscores the animation and live-action creating an emotionally charged work.
+The continuous war train elements are interspersed with footage of how companies sell military goods, 3D animation allusions to contemporary film superheroes, historical footage of WWII, and eventually actual war footage of current wars on our planet.
+The soundtrack underscores the animation and live-action, creating an emotionally charged work.

 In this illusory world, all individuals seem to be THE hero.
 War is presented in an ironic and often heroic fashion.

-Contemporary Hollywood movies create motivation, for our children, selling the notion of “the hero” and the power of the military machine, while suicide still remains the leading cause of war associated death, in the US.
+Contemporary Hollywood movies create motivation for our children, selling the notion of “the hero” and the power of the military machine.
+At the same time, suicide still remains the leading cause of war-associated death in the US.

-At the train-crossing, where red lights are flashing, cars are backed up on crumbling asphalt, and as the train passes so do night and day.
-In the far background, is a derelict farmhouse in a wheat field, and a second-hand shop on the main street.
+At the train-crossing, where red lights are flashing, cars are backed up on crumbling asphalt, and as the train passes, so do night and day.
+In the far background are a derelict farmhouse in a wheat field and a second-hand shop on the main street.
 Given military expenditures, this is now where the middle class can afford to shop for clothing and household goods.

 The sounds in this animation are composed of train wheels squeaking and thumping on rusty steel tracks, conflated with human shrieks, women, and babies crying intermixed with the sounds of war and bombs.